dynamicguy/mw-docs/docs/getting-started/installation-macos.md

 ### PostgreSQL

-MajorityWorld needs PostgreSQL version 9.4 or above to work.
+DrikGallery needs PostgreSQL version 9.4 or above to work.
 Get the macOS installer from the [PostgreSQL download page](https://www.postgresql.org/download/macosx/).

 ### Command line tools for Xcode